nihalcoskun/Turkish-Paraphrase-Generation/README.md

-# Gemma-2b Turkish Paraphrase Generator
+# Gemma-2b Turkish Paraphrase Generatorion

 This project focuses on developing a high-performing language model specialized in generating paraphrases in Turkish.
 Our goal is to enhance natural language understanding and generation capabilities for Turkish text.